 When Terry mentioned that there was a last minute spot for speaking at Confoo and asked for volunteers, I thought, com’on, you can do this.
 Just press that damn “Send Message” button.
-I don’t think I will be a programmer all my life, but public speaking will be something worth doing at least once in a lifetime.
+I don’t know if I will be a programmer for life, but public speaking will be something worth doing at least once in a lifetime.
 And with other careers, there might not be a lot of chances to do a talk.
 Programmers do host a hell lot of conferences.

 Immediately after I gave the yes, I started panicking.